LegoTypes/ha-synthetic-sensors/README.md

 ### Collection Functions (Entity Aggregation)

-Sum, average, or count entities dynamically using collection patterns with OR logic support:
+Sum, average, or count entities dynamically using collection patterns with OR logic and exclusion support:

 ```yaml
 sensors: